frontenddogma/web-development-glossary/manuscript/s.md

 Session hijacking
 : The exploitation of a valid computer session—sometimes also called a session key—to gain unauthorized access to information or services in a computer system.
 In particular, session hijacking is used to refer to the theft of a cookie used to authenticate a user to a remote server.
 It has particular relevance to web developers, as the HTTP cookies used to maintain a session on many websites can be easily stolen by an attacker using an intermediary computer or with access to the saved cookies on the victim’s computer.
 After successfully stealing appropriate session cookies, an adversary might use the Pass the Cookie technique to hijack the session.&nbsp;[†](#w-session-hijacking)

+Session storage
+: Web storage that is both per-origin and per-instance (per-window or per-tab) and that is limited to the lifetime of the instance.
+Session storage is intended to allow separate instances of the same web app to run in different windows without interfering with each other, a use case that’s not well supported by cookies.&nbsp;[†](#w-web-storage)

 Set
 : An abstract data type that can store unique values, without any particular order.
 A set is a computer implementation of the mathematical concept of a finite set.
 Unlike most other collection types, rather than retrieving a specific element from a set, one typically tests a value for membership in a set.&nbsp;[†](#w-set)